Elevate Your True Self

 Why study with us

-Various concepts relating to communication models including communication process, types of organizations and communicators, workplace’s conflict and cultural diversity, and communication obstacles; aiming at enhancing effective communication skills for problem solving, relationship building, and leadership skill development
+Various concepts relating to communication models including communication process, types of organizations and communicators.
+Workplace’s conflict and cultural diversity, and communication obstacles.
+Effective communication skills for problem solving, relationship building, and leadership skill development

-Research methodology and various types of research with respect to career English for international communication; Designing research based on the methodologies studied; Emphasis on the preparation of a thesis or an independent study
+Research methodology and various types of research with respect to career English for international communication.
+Designing research to align with the researcher’s interests or professional field.
+The preparation of a thesis or an independent study

 CR 657 : English for Tourism and Hospitality